 In this solution, reference picture list modification commands are mandated to be present at any inter-coded slice, which can also avoid the problem as described in Section 5.

 In this case, then the reference picture list Initialisation process is not needed at all, and can be removed.
 The changes for this solution are as follows.

-7.3.3.1 Reference picture list modification syntax
+7.3.3.1 Reference picture list construction syntax